asieke/exact-search/README.md

 # Exact Search

-**Version:** 1.1.0

-## Description

-`exact-search` is a lightweight library designed to perform exact searches on a JSON array.
+`exact-search` is a lightweight, 0-dependency library designed to perform exact searches on a JSON array.
 It allows you to specify fields to index and fields to return in the search results, making it flexible for various use cases.

 ## Installation